giucris/yasp/README.md

 * **YaspApp** provide the highest possible level of abstraction for your ETL job and come with an executable main class.
   Allow you to manage complex big data etl job with a simple yml file
-* **YaspService** provide an domain specific language for your ETL job.
+* **YaspService** provide all the yasp ops for your ETL job.
-* **YaspCore** provide some spark primitives useful for yasp operations.
+* **YaspCore** provide spark primitives useful for yasp operations.

 ### YaspApp

 YaspApp module provide the highest possible level of asbstraction for your ETL.
 You should just provide a yml definition of your data operations ait will provide to initialize the SparkSession and execute all the steps provided on the yml file.

-You can also specify inside the yaml file some env variable reference with a placeholder `${my-pwd}` that will be substituted at runtime with an environment variable.
+YaspApp are able to interpolate environment variable into your yaml file, helping you to avoid writing secrets in your task.
+Just add some placeholder like this `${my-pwd}` and yasp will interpolate it.

-**Currently there are only one stable way to use the YaspApp, as a library on your code**
+Currenlty there are two way to run a YaspApp **but only one is stable, us it as a dependency on your code**

-**Any way YaspApp come with an executable entry point and I'm working to make it stable in order to run the binary jar with the yml provided as external file.**
+**I'm working to make the executable version stable in order to run the binary jar with the yml provided as external file.**

 #### YaspApp as library